-One of our major goals is to provide you with the opportunity to engage in original research that culminates with a written analysis.
-This research could be part of a capstone seminar, internship, independent study, or Honors project.
+We encourage students to engage in original research that culminates with a written analysis.
+This research could be part of a capstone seminar, internship, independent study, or honors project.
 Some of our students take advantage of study abroad programs that incorporate field research with classroom study.
-If you have an idea for a research project, discuss it with your advisor.
-They can help you figure out the best way to approach the project that will meet your goals.
+Remember that your finished written product can serve as the writing sample you submit to graduate or professional schools.

 - American Indian Resource Center, contact Danielle Moretti-Langholtz, director, x1-1112 or [[dmoret]]

-- Institute for Historical Biology, contact Michael Blakey, director, x1-1061 or [[mlblak]]
+- Institute for Historical Biology, contact Michael Blakey, director, x1-1061, or [[mlblak]]